 Some examples of real-world applications of the Cobb-Douglas production function include the following:

-- The analysis of agriculture prod the following activity in developing countries
+- The analysis of agriculture produces the following activity in developing countries

 - The evaluation of technological change in manufacturing industries